What is P-Value?

 - = 0.4714

-As per the expected z value, the p-value from the above table should be 0.0427, which is away from the calculation above, and hence the portfolio ABC gets rejected (null hypothesis gets rejected).
+As per the expected z-value, the P-Value from the above table should be 0.0427, away from the above calculation.
+Hence, the portfolio ABC gets rejected (the null hypothesis gets rejected).

 Interpretation

-- A higher p-value denotes that the probability of occurrence of the assumed result is very likely.
-It suggests that the probability ascertained on the occurrence of that result is true, and the outcome will be in favor of the required result.
-On the contrary, a low value signifies that the required or assumed result has very low chances of its occurrence.
-This also denotes that the alternate result is more probable to occur.
+- A higher p-value significance denotes that the probability of occurrence of the assumed result is very likely.
+It suggests that the probability ascertained on the occurrence of that result is true, and the outcome will favor the required result.
+On the contrary, a low value signifies that the required or assumed result has a very low chance of occurrence.
+It also denotes that the alternate result is more probable to occur.
 A low value on the assumed or required result automatically rejects this result, and the alternate result is automatically accepted.

-- It is used in cases where making a decision is difficult and may lead to serious losses.
+- It is used when making a difficult decision and may lead to serious losses.
 Finding out a p-value makes it easier to determine between 2 different options.

-- It serves as a double check on the probability analysis.
-In finance, investment decisions are mostly dependent on the probability of profits and losses.
-Hence, even after the calculation of probability, if the p-value is calculated, then it kind of ensures that the decision taken will be in favor or not.
+- It serves as a double-check on probability analysis.
+For example, in finance, investment decisions depend mainly on the probability of profits and losses.
+Hence, even after calculating probability, if the p-value test is computed, it ensures that the decision will be in favor.

-- Calculation of returns using a p-value is a good way of forecasting results.
+- Calculation of returns using a p-value chart is a good way of forecasting results.
 In reality, the futuristic returns cannot be seen today.
-However, if all constraints are properly measured and then this calculation is done, then results can be forecasted.
-Hence, it helps in calculating future cash flows and going a little further ahead.
-It will also help in making future financial related decisions.
+However, if all constraints are properly measured and this calculation is done, one can forecast results.
+Hence, it helps calculate future cash flows and go a little further ahead.
+It will also help in making future financial-related decisions.